RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 When choosing a relic set for Ruan Mei, prioritize reaching 180% Break Effect (160% without Ruan Mei's Inert Respiration trace) first.
 If you are lacking Break Effect, it may be better to run a relic set that provides more Break Effect, depending on what you need.
 If you are able to cast Ruan Mei's ultimate often and reach the required amount of Break Effect without a Break Effect relic set, then 4PC Hackerspace is recommended.
 Otherwise, consider using a 2PC 2PC alternative or even a different set.

 For 2PC 2PC combinations, it is recommended to run a 2PC Break Effect set with 2PC Hackerspace.
-When choosing to farm between Watchmaker and Thief, choose the set that is more fuel-efficient.
+When choosing which Break Effect set to farm, choose the set that is more fuel-efficient.
 If you need the Pioneer (debuff) set, farm for Watchmaker.
 If you need the Boxing (physical) set, farm for Thief.
+If you need the Valorous (FUA) set, farm for Iron Cavalry.

 ### 4PC Relic Recommendations